scruffaluff/bootware/roles/gitui/README.md

-# Lazygit
+# GitUI

-Lazygit is an Ansible role
+GitUI is an Ansible role

 ## Requirements